 KLM started issuing these miniature bottles in 1952.
 Air companies were not allowed to give presents to their customers because of unfair competition.
 So, KLM had some Blue Delft houses made, and filled them with genever.
 Then, of course, their competitors complained "KLM is giving presents to their customers".
 The KLM said "May we decide how we serve our drinks?
 Is their a law which tells me drinks have to be served in a glass?"... and so it all started.

 The KLM was founded 7th of October in 1919.
 In 1993 there were 60 different houses issued.
 In 1994, when the KLM celebrated it's 75 anniversary, they issued a total of 15 miniatures, bringing the total to 75! so that the number of houses would be the same as the age of the KLM, in fact house #75 is the former KLM head office.
 Then every year on the 7th of October a new house will be issued.
-This year 2022 in October the newest house will be 103 because of 103rd birthday from KLM.
+This year 2023 in October the newest house is 104 because of 104rd birthday from KLM.

 The Delft Blue KLM houses were made by Koninklijke Goedewaagen.
 Goedewaagen was first located in Gouda, but moved to Nieuw Buinen (Drente) in 1984.
 Somebody was talking about 'remakes from Taiwan' and 'not being real Delft houses'.